AtomMaterialUI/material-theme-docs/docs/configuration/features-settings.md

 The Material Theme plugin now comes prebundled with a list of "wallpapers" that are displayed when there are no files open in the editor.

-This is done thanks to the [Background Image feature](https://www.jetbrains.com/help/idea/setting-background-image.html) from JetBrains.
+This is performed in conjunction with the [Background Image feature](https://www.jetbrains.com/help/idea/setting-background-image.html) from JetBrains.

 {% include figure.html content="/screens/wallpapers/oceanic.png" caption="Oceanic Wallpaper" %}